 Year joined resident council: 2020

 Dr Naruka is a cardiothoracic surgery resident from the UK and based in London with experiences from leading national research projects to organising national teaching sessions.
 He believes in a collaboration ethos between residents and cardiothoracic centres and improving connectivity to further research and education opportunities. ‘’I believe that when you have learnt something it is your duty to pass it on to others by becoming a mentor.”

 Year joined the resident committee: 2021

-Dr. Dörr is a thoracic surgery resident at the University Hospital of Cologne.
+Dr. Dörr is a thoracic surgery resident at the Essen University Hospital.
 He completed a fellowship at the ‘Reinhard Lab’ studying new therapeutic options for SCLC and won the 2018 research award of the German Thoracic Society.
 Currently he is investigating new prognostic factors for NSCLC and developing a system to predict pulmonary malignancy.
 Being a member of the EACTS thoracic domain and the Residents Committee, Dr. Dörr focuses on achieving synergistic effects for young thoracic surgeons, especially in education.

 Interests: adult cardiac surgery, fundamental research in cardiovascular pathophysiology, medical training, education